Skip to content

 text

-These three exercises cover all the core knowledge points of this chapter: variable declaration, input and output, and basic arithmetic.
-If you can complete all three independently, it means you've fully mastered the content of this chapter.
+These three exercises cover all the core knowledge points of this chapter: variable declaration, input/output, and basic arithmetic.
+If you can complete all three independently, it means you have fully mastered the content of this chapter.

 Summary

-More importantly, we learned how to read the compiler's error messages—this is probably the most practical skill in this chapter.
-In your future learning, you will face compiler errors countless times.
-Don't be afraid: read the first, fix the first, recompile.
+More importantly, we learned how to read compiler error messages—this is probably the most practical skill in this chapter.
+In your future studies, you will face compiler errors countless times.
+Don't be afraid; look at the first one, fix the first one, and recompile.

-In the next chapter, we'll start learning about C++'s type system—how variables actually store data, what the difference is between integers and floating-point numbers, and why C++ is so obsessed with types.
+In the next chapter, we start learning C++'s type system—how variables actually store data, the difference between integers and floating-point numbers, and why C++ is so obsessed with types.
 This knowledge is the foundation for writing any meaningful program later on.